Eisa01/mpv-scripts/README.md

 ### SmartHistory Main Features
 - **Remember Last Video:** It will always remember your last played video, and <kbd>ctrl</kbd>+<kbd>l</kbd> will jump to your last played video.
 - **Auto Bookmark:** When you exit video, it will always remember position and <kbd>ctrl</kbd>+<kbd>r</kbd> will resume.
-- **Logs Opened Videos to a Log File:** All videos opened in mpv will be logged to create a history in `%APPDATA%\mpv\mpvHistory.log`.
-The format is: [date and time] of accessing video, the path & reached video time.
-This is necessary for Remember Last Video and Auto Bookmark.
+- **Logs Opened Videos to a Log File:** All videos opened in mpv will be logged to create a history file; log file location for Windows OS: `%APPDATA%\mpv\mpvHistory.log`, for Linux OS and MAC OS: `~\.config\mpv\mpvHistory.log`.
+The format is: [date and time] of accessing video, the path, then | reached video time.
+This is necessary for Remember Last Video and Auto Bookmark features.
 - **OSD:** Displays any SmartHistory action within mpv.
 ### SmartHistory Usage Guide
 **While running a video:**